 Folding knives are the quintessential everyday carry (EDC) knife.
 From whittling sticks to opening packages, folding knives are designed to tackle simple everyday tasks.
 The folding blade keeps the knife compact and easy to carry in your pocket, ensuring that you’ll have a convenient tool at your fingertips wherever you go.
 Learn more about folding knives.

 Announced in December of 2016, we were chomping at the bit to get our hands on Spyderco’s newest offering, and it shaped up to be one of the most popular knives of the year.
 Fans of the Paramilitary 2 will love the Para 3, since it takes all the features and functionality of its big bro and shrinks them down into a 3-inch blade.
 Improved contouring of the Para 3 handle makes for better ergonomics, although deep-carriers may be disappointed with the pocket clip placement below the lanyard hole.
 Still, this knife’s smooth action and effortless, one-handed compression lock release make it worth the investment.
+Check out our Best Pocket Knives Guide to see where the Para 3 ranks.

 This knife hit the scene in February and won everyone over with its sleek, stainless steel design.
 The attractive $24.95 price tag didn’t hurt, either.
 With its wide blade and hefty spine, the Pilar packs the guts of a big knife into a little package, but the unique blade profile still allows for more detailed tasks.
 This 2.40-inch blade is a good option for those with smaller hands—but the large choil makes it a decent fit for beefier paws as well.
 If you want something minimalist and beautiful with ultra-smooth action, add the CRKT Pilar to your must-have list.
+The Pilar is also featured in our Knife Handle Materials Guide.

 The Bugout showed up fashionably late in July and made a speedy climb up the popularity charts.
 This knife is uber slim and an ultralight 1.85 ounces, making it the perfect addition to your backpacking gear.
 The Bugout is a no-frills blade made even more user-friendly by its ambidextrous thumb studs and AXIS lock.
 Whichever hand you choose, you’ll only need one to use this knife.
 With its strong S30V blade, utilitarian design, and one-handed function, the Bugout is a knife you’ll go back to again and again.